Life in Europe

 The European Union’s Statistics on Income and Living Conditions (EU-SILC) provides valuable insights into this aspect by collecting data on individuals’ overall life satisfaction.
 Respondents across European countries, including both EU and non-EU members, are asked to rate their satisfaction with life on a scale from 0 (very dissatisfied) to 10 (very satisfied).

-Education is strongly linked to income levels, and if we look at data for life satisfaction based on where in the income distribution people are a clear pattern emerges.
-The table below divides the population into five “boxes” based on their income level.
-The top 20 percent of the population with the highest income (fifth quintile) also have the highest life satisfaction across all countries.
-Simiarly, if we look at the bottom 20 percent in the income distribution (first quintile), they have the lowest life satisfaction across all countries.
+When examining life satisfaction based on income, individuals with higher incomes report a higher degree of life satisfaction.
+The table below categorises the population into five quintiles based on their income levels.
+Individuals in the top 20 percent (fifth quintile) of the income distribution consistently report the highest life satisfaction across all countries.
+Conversely, those in the bottom 20 percent (first quintile) have the lowest life satisfaction scores across all nations.

 Life satisfaction by household type

-Five type of households are categorised in the Eurostat data – single person, two adults, three or more adults, as well as households with and without dependent children.
+The Eurostat data categorises households into five types: one adult, two adults, three or more adults, households with dependent children, and households without dependent children.

 About the data